SHIBORI DYING w TAWNY THREADS

 Indigo has traditionally been used for shibori, and is extracted from the indigofera plant.
 The leaves have been used around the world for centuries in order to dye fibres a range of rich, deep blues.

-In this workshop, we’ll show you how to prepare and store an indigo vat, and teach you some basic shibori techniques so that you can make a beautiful cotton scarf to take home with you!
+In this workshop, we’ll show you how to prepare and store an indigo vat, and teach you some basic shibori techniques so that you can make two beautiful silk scarves to take home with you!